 When people around the world think of Colorado, many conjure idyllic images of skiers and snowboarders gliding down pristine, snow-covered mountains.
-Since skiing currently is so integral to the cultural and scenic identity of Colorado, you might think that it’s always been a part of the state’s DNA.
-If you do, it turns out you’re correct.
+Since skiing currently is so integral to the cultural and scenic identity of the Rocky Mountains, you might think that it’s always been a part of the state’s history.

 Skiing is introduced as transportation

 While skiing was rapidly gaining popularity in Europe as a stylish recreational activity, it was first introduced to Colorado miners as an easy way to get around in the snow.
 Headed by men eager to find their fortunes by way of gold and silver, families traveled far and wide to the state’s High Country.
 But they quickly found that travel was made difficult or even impossible at times because of the area’s vast quantities of snow.

 Luckily, miners who had traveled to the state overseas all the way from Scandinavia taught their peers how to construct skis and use them to travel.
 This newfound mobility helped tenacious early Coloradans get from place to place during the harsh winter months, thus making skiing a necessity and way of life for locals.

 The area’s mailmen are the first example of local government adopting this technology to make their jobs easier.
 With crude 11-foot wooden planks, they would traverse challenging mountain passes to deliver mail to the state’s mining camps, often overnight in favor of better snow conditions.

 Today, “Father” John Dyer is still remembered for braving dangerous winter conditions atop steep mountain passes on skies to deliver mail to remote mining communities that were cut off from the rest of the world.

 Skiing transitions to recreation

 As mining waned and more people settled in the young state during the late 1800s, skiing began its long transition from being an essential mode of transportation to the novel outdoor recreational activity we recognize it as today.